eslamelmishtawy/chronology_agent/README.md

 ## 🆘 Support

 If you encounter any issues:

+1. Make sure Ollama is running: `ollama serve`
-1. Check that your OpenAI API key is properly configured
+2. Check that your model is available: `ollama list`
-2. Ensure your PDF is text-based (not scanned images)
+3. Ensure your PDF is text-based (not scanned images)
-3. Try with a smaller PDF if you get timeout errors
+4. Try with a smaller PDF if you get memory errors

+## 📊 System Requirements

+- **RAM:** 8GB minimum (16GB recommended for larger models)
+- **Storage:** 5-10GB for models
+- **OS:** macOS, Linux, or Windows with WSL2

 ---

-**Built with ❤️ using Streamlit and OpenAI**
+**Built with ❤️ using Streamlit and Ollama for 100% local AI processing**